cc0palette/palette/README.md

 First 4 rows and 5 row up to emerald color pixel separator is for your project specific colors.

-Colors will be added to next versions of this palette in unused space after separator.
+Common colors will be added to next versions of this palette in unused space after separator.

 No added color after separator will be removed.